guhansjec/AI_phase1/README.md

-LilHomie is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.
+LilHomie is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the USA

 This repository contains all the associated work that has been done for the area which includes:
 * Web Crawler to gather housing data